-We are currently modifying our prototype lab, located in Miami, Florida, to accommodate the commercial manufacture of the AMID Stapler®, which we intend to launch in the second quarter of 2012.
+We have modified our prototype lab, located in Miami, Florida, to accommodate the commercial manufacture of the AMID HFD, which we launched in the second quarter of 2012.
 In addition, we intend to continue to use this facility for the manufacture of prototypes and non-commercial components, device prototypes and non-commercial finished devices of certain of our product candidates for testing, including for limited use in animal or human clinical testing.
-We have also entered into agreements with third party manufacturers for the manufacture of prototypes for certain of our products.
+We have also entered into agreements with third party manufacturers for the manufacture of prototypes for certain components of our products.
 These suppliers and their manufacturing facilities must comply with FDA regulations, current quality system regulations (referred to as QSRs), which include current good manufacturing practices (cGMPs) or ISO certifications where applicable, and to the extent laboratory analysis is involved, current good laboratory practices (cGLPs), where applicable.